Skip to main content

 37 mentions Positive Neutral Negative

-• “Nidana is an art project and walking simulator that features abstract visuals resembling an LSD trip on top of another LSD trip.”
+• “Nidana is an art project and walking simulator that favors abstract visuals resembling something akin to an LSD trip on top of another LSD trip.”

-• “The visuals are a loose liminal black-and-white art style, emphasizing stairways, cubes, and spherical meshed objects aggressively rotated.”
+• “The visuals are a fairly loose liminal black and white art style, with a heavy emphasis on stairways, cubes, and spherical meshed objects aggressively rotated.”

 • “Super clean and awe-inducing visuals that are utterly gorgeous.”